dasShounak/blog/src/collections/posts/2025-04-30-building-a-cloud-based-home-soc-lab-with-microsoft-sentinel.md

 The next step was to create a virtual network within this resource group.
 To do so, all I had to do was choose the correct resource group (*i.e.* RG_SOCLab) from the dropdown menu.
 I named the virtual network "VN-SOCLab" and selected the same region as my resource group.

-> Throughout the process, in every step the azure subscription, resource group, and the region must be the same.
+*Note: Throughout the process, in every step the azure subscription, resource group, and the region must be the same.*

 ![Creating a virtual network](/images/uploads/pasted-image-20250413200341.png)